ni/install-systemlink-enterprise/release-notes/09-2022/FileIngestionDatabaseRecovery.md

 ## Port Forwarding for the upgraded MongoDB instance

-**Note** In these steps we cannot use the cannot use the service to connect to the database
+**Note** In these steps we cannot use the service to connect to the database

 1. Run `kubectl exec -it <replica_name> -- mongo` to find the primary replica.
 The result will look similar to the following example: `rs0:PRIMARY>`.